HUD nominee Marcia Fudge to push for rental assistance, affordable housing amid coronavirus crisis

 Fudge also expects to make homeownership — and the wealth creation that comes along with it — a reality for more Americans.
 Only 46 percent of Black families owned homes compared with 75 percent of White families in 2020, a gap that has widened since 1976, according to Pew Research Center.

-Doing so, her testimony said, “will require us to end discriminatory practices in the housing market, and ensure that our fair housing rules are doing what they are supposed to do: opening the door for families, especially families of color who have been systematically kept out in the cold across generations, to buy homes and punch their ticket to the middle class.”
+Doing so, she said, “will require us to end discriminatory practices in the housing market, and ensure that our fair housing rules are doing what they are supposed to do: opening the door for families, especially families of color who have been systematically kept out in the cold across generations, to buy homes and punch their ticket to the middle class.”

 As part of executive orders pertaining to racial equity, Biden this week sought to strengthen anti-discrimination housing policies that were weakened during the Trump administration.